glowingmoth/AlphabetForKids/docs/HelpFile.md

 2. Install Ruby.
 https://www.ruby-lang.org/en/downloads/

-3. In the terminal type: ./play.sh and hit Enter.
+3. In the terminal navigate to the src directory within the downloaded repository type: ./play.sh and hit Enter.
+Make sure to maximize the terminal window if text  Title screen looks broken.

 4. User will be presented with menu screen containing the  following options
 - **Sight Words** [Press 1 & hit Enter]